Jaydee94/kubeseal-webgui/README.md

 ### Local UI testing

-* `yarn serve` to compile and start HTTP server on `port 8080` with hot-reloads for development
+* `yarn dev` to compile and start HTTP server on `port 8080` with hot-reloads for development
-* `npm run serve` to compile and start HTTP server on `port 8080` with hot-reloads for development
+* `npm run dev` to compile and start HTTP server on `port 8080` with hot-reloads for development